Posted on Thursday, May 25th, 2023 at 9:13 pm

 In Alabama, as in most states, there isn’t a specific time frame for when the police must conclude an investigation.
 It largely depends on the circumstances of the case, including the severity of the accident, the amount of evidence available, and the workload of the investigative team.
 Even if the immediate investigation does not yield results, your case isn’t necessarily closed forever.
 If new information surfaces – say, a witness comes forward, or the police find new evidence – the authorities can always reopen the case.

 Bear in mind, though, that while police do their best to solve these cases, not all hit-and-run accidents will result in the offender being found.
 However, this doesn’t mean you don’t have options for recourse.
-Your insurance may cover some or all of your damages, depending on your coverage, and a personal injury attorney can help guide you through that process to ensure you receive the compensation you’re entitled to.
+Depending on your coverage, insurance might cover your damages, and a personal injury lawyer can guide you to rightful compensation.

 How You Can Help a Police Hit-and-Run Investigation

-Dealing with a hit-and-run can leave you feeling helpless, but there are steps you can take to aid the police in their investigation.
+Dealing with a hit-and-run may feel overwhelming, but certain steps can assist the police investigation.
 Here’s a quick checklist of actions that could potentially help find the hit-and-run driver:

 - Document the Scene: If you’re able, try to gather as much information as possible.
 This could include the car’s make, model, and color, any part of the license plate number you saw, and the direction the vehicle fled.